jlima91/ska-sdp-instrumental-calibration/DEVELOPMENT.md

     - `src/ska_sdp_instrumental_calibration/__init__.py`

-2. Add a new `H2` heading in [CHANGELOG.rst](CHANGELOG.rst), and add release notes under that heading.
+2. Add a new `H2` heading in [Changelog](CHANGELOG.html), and add release notes under that heading.
 The heading should be the new version number.

 3. Using the new version, create a new issue on the [Release Management](https://jira.skatelescope.org/projects/REL/summary) Jira Project with a summary of your release, and set it to "IN PROGRESS".